Mar-Issah/alx-system_engineering-devops/0x10-https_ssl/README.md

 ## General

-- What is HTTPS SSL 2 main roles
+- What is HTTPS SSL 2 main roles.
 - What is the purpose encrypting traffic
 - What SSL termination means